Maximal value for trilinear Higgs coupling in a 3-3-1 EFT: Phenomenology

 \subsection{Electroweak constraints}

-We consider next the S, T, and U parameters.
-In 2022, the CDF collaboration released an updated value for the W-boson mass, which differ by more than $7\sigma$ from the SM prediction~\cite{CDF:2022hxs}.
-More recently, the ATLAS provided also a updated analysis, not finding significant deviation from previous measurements~\cite{ATLAS:2024erm}.
+Next, we consider the S, T, and U parameters.
+In 2022, the CDF collaboration released an updated value for the W boson mass, which differs by more than $7\sigma$ from the SM prediction~\cite{CDF:2022hxs}.
+More recently, the ATLAS and CMS collaborations provided an updated analysis, which did not find a significant deviation from previous measurements~\cite{ATLAS:2024erm,CMS:2024nau}.
 Until this tension is settled, we opt to consider two cases in the present work.
-In the first, we assume the values for S,T parameters (hereafter we assume $\Delta U=0$) obtained by employing the reported W-mass from the ATLAS collaboration~\cite{ParticleDataGroup:2024cfk}
+In the first, we assume the values for the S, T parameters (hereafter we assume $\Delta U=0$) obtained by employing the W mass reported from the ATLAS collaboration~\cite{ParticleDataGroup:2024cfk}